 20 Questions Game

-ONE person picks something that they’re thinking about… it can be a person or a place or a thing.
-Everyone gets to ask 1 question and you go round and round (up till 20 questions) to see if anyone gets it.
+This is a great game for the boredom busters.
+Have ONE person picks something that they’re thinking about… it can be a person or a place or a thing or a tv show or famous people.
+Everyone gets to ask 1 question and you go round and round (up to 20 questions) to see if anyone gets it.

 Try to find the Rainbow Colors

 This is super fun to play with kids!
+You can also play this one alone and it’s a quiet game.
 I try to sometimes just make it about the cars, but it can be ANYTHING!
-We always get hung up on orange, yellow and purple!
+We always get hung up on orange, yellow, and purple!
 See how long it takes you to go through the rainbow!

 Find it First Game